Barabazs/Feedly-Export-Save4Later/README.md

-Forked from [BradCrawford](https://gist.github.com/bradcrawford/7288411) and updated thanks to ShockwaveNN & Dexnero.
+# Thank you
+[BradCrawford](https://gist.github.com/bradcrawford/7288411) for the original script.
+ShockwaveNN & Dexnero for their input.